 For the dinner, there are plenty of interesting options: the renowned trattoria Il Sorpasso (Via Properzio 31) offers a good mix between classic and creative dishes, and an extensive list of regional wines.
 Also, we’d like to suggest some new restaurant openings that have been creating a buzz in the Vatican recently, such as La Zanzara (Via Crescenzio 84), with a great blend of Roman specialties; and Il Porto Fish & Chips (Via Crescenzio 56), ideal for seafood lovers!

-Which months?
-The best months to visit the Vatican City are the slowest months for tourism, which means November to early December, and mid-January to the end of February.
+Which are the best months to visit Vatican attractions?
+The best months to visit the Vatican City State are the slowest months for tourism, which means from early November to early December, and from mid-January to the end of February.
 During this period you can have the opportunity to visit the Vatican Museums and Saint Peter’s Basilica avoiding big crowds and giving you the rare opportunity to admire all the precious masterpieces in a more intimate way.

-Which day?
+Which are the best days to visit Vatican attractions?
 During the week, Wednesday and Sunday are the busiest days at the Vatican because the Pope hosts his papal audience in the morning, which addresses to Saint Peter's Square thousands of people.

-For what concerns the Vatican Museums, they are closed on Sundays except for the last Sunday of the month, when they are open from 9am until 2pm (however, when the last Sunday of the month coincides with a holiday, they will be closed).
+For what concerns the Vatican Museums, they are closed on Sundays except for the last Sunday of the month, when they are open from 9am until 2pm and the entrance is free of charge (however, when the last Sunday of the month coincides with a holiday, they will be closed).
 And please note that, even in the off-season, on those days they are incredibly crowded!

-Therefore, as the museums are generally closed on Sundays, hordes of visitors flock to the Vatican on Monday and Saturday, making Tuesday, Thursday and Friday the best days to go!
+Therefore, as the museums are generally closed on Sundays, hordes of visitors flock to the Vatican on Monday and Saturday, making Tuesday, Thursday and Friday the best days to visit Vatican Museums!

 The Vatican complex is so full of things to see that, if you don’t want to make your brain hurt, you really need a plan of attack!
 Below are pros and cons of visiting the Vatican with a group or going solo!

-Private Guided Tour: this is definitely what we recommend if your budget allows.
-With a private guided tour you will get your skip-the-line tickets and you can choose the starting time between 9:30 or 14:30 (we suggest 14:30 as the museums are usually less crowded).
+Vatican Private Guided Tour: this is definitely what we recommend if your budget allows.
+With a Private Tour of Vatican Museums, Sistine Chapel and St. Peter's Basilica you will get your skip-the-line tickets and you can choose the starting time between 9:30 am or 2:30 pm (we suggest 2:30 pm as the museums are usually less crowded).

 An expert will guide you through the Basilica and the museums, and you will learn a huge amount about art, about history, and about the Vatican.
 Also, you have the opportunity to tailor the tour as you’d like (for example you might want to spend more time on the Sistine Chapel and less on the Raphael Rooms), moving at your own pace and asking for bathroom, or coffee breaks according to your own needs.